Mesa Peak from Malibu Canyon Road (Piuma Trailhead) in the Santa Monica Mountains

 From the summit of Mesa Peak, you will be drawn down a footpath to a lower summit just to the south that offers a mighty view over the Pacific Ocean.
 You can look west over Corral Canyon, south over Puerco Canyon, southeast over Malibu Canyon and east toward Saddle Peak.
 After hiking 3.25 miles, it is a worthy panorama!

 When you’re through being mesmerized with the view from Mesa Peak, hike back the way you came.
 You will go uphill back to Mesa Peak Motorway and turn right.
 After that, it is all downhill!
 Dogs are not permitted on this hike, but mountain bikes are allowed to use these trails.
-A $10 California State Parks day use fee is charged to park a vehicle at the trailhead (as of March, 2013), but no permit is required to hike to Mesa Peak, so get out and enjoy!
+A $12 California State Parks day use fee is charged to park a vehicle at the trailhead (price as of 2018), but no permit is required to hike to Mesa Peak, so get out and enjoy!

 To get to the trailhead: From PCH in Malibu, drive inland on Malibu Canyon Road for 4.5 miles and turn left into the parking area for the Piuma Trailhead on the west side of the road.
 From the north, take the 101 Freeway to exit 32 for Las Virgenes Canyon Road in Agoura Hills.
 Drive south for 5 miles on Las Virgenes Canyon Road (which becomes Malibu Canyon Road) and turn right into the parking area for Malibu Creek State Park’s Piuma Trailhead.
 The turnout is 0.1 miles south of Piuma Road and 1.6 miles south of the main entrance for Malibu Creek State Park.